tabulapdf/tabula-java/README.md

 Tabula helps you extract tables from PDFs

  -a,--area <AREA>           Portion of the page to analyze.
-Accepts top,
-                            left,bottom,right.
-                            Portion of the page to analyze.
-                            Example: --area 269.875,12.75,790.5,561.
+Example: --area
+                            269.875,12.75,790.5,561.
+Accepts
-                            Accepts top,left,bottom,right i.e. y1,x1,y2,x2
+                            top,left,bottom,right i.e. y1,x1,y2,x2 where all
-                            If all values are between 0-100 (inclusive) and preceded by '%', input will be taken as
-                            % of actual height or width of the page.
+                            values are in points relative to the top left corner.
+If all values are between 0-100 (inclusive) and preceded by '%', input will be taken as % of actual height or width of the page.
                             Example: --area %0,0,100,50.
-                            To specify multiple areas, -a option should be repeated.
-Default is entire page -b,--batch <DIRECTORY>     Convert all .pdfs in the provided directory.
+To specify multiple
+                            areas, -a option should be repeated.
+Default is entire page
+ -b,--batch <DIRECTORY>     Convert all .pdfs in the provided directory.
- -c,--columns <COLUMNS>     X coordinates of column boundaries.
-Example
+ -c,--columns <COLUMNS>     X coordinates of column boundaries where values
-                            --columns 10.1,20.2,30.3
- -d,--debug                 Print detected table areas instead of
+                            are in points and relative to the left of the page.
+Example --columns 10.1,20.2,30.3 -d,--debug                 Print detected table areas instead of processing.
-                            processing.
  -f,--format <FORMAT>       Output format: (CSV,TSV,JSON).
 Default: CSV